sfarrens/jekyll_tutorial/README.md

 Jekyll uses the [Liquid template language](https://shopify.github.io/liquid/), which allows you to include some dynamic content in your markdown/HTML files.

-For example, rather than manually type the page title inside every file, you could instead create a layout that includes the following liquid object.
+For example, rather than manually typing the page title inside every file, you could instead create a layout that includes the following liquid object.

 ```html
 {{ page.title }}